V0lk3n/here-is-the-real-Private-Unleashed-v2.0-for-Flipper-Zero-Firmware/README.md

-      keeloq_mfcodes this one should be in the sub ghz folder and in the assets folder setting_user this one should be in the sub ghz folder and in the assets folder key.fz this should be on the front of the sd card
+      keeloq_mfcodes this one should be in the sub ghz folder and in the assets folder setting_user this one should be in the sub ghz folder and in the assets folder key.fz this should be on the front of the sd card this one should be downloaded at the end on Flipper Zero it is firmware.dfu

 Rolling Code Exploitation